 Check to make sure that the neck of the violin is straight.
 Occasionally an instrument is made wrong, and somehow slips through the adjusting process unnoticed.

 Make sure the bridge is centered between the f-holes, then sight up the fingerboard to see if it aligns with the bridge.
 If the bridge must be off-set toward one side or the other to make the strings and fingerboard line up you have a problem.

-“Set up” on violins is very important.
+“Set up” on violins is very important and impacts violins prices.
 This includes proper bridge and string nut fitting so that the strings are a proper height from the fingerboard, fingerboard planing to make sure the strings don’t buzz, peg fitting so the pegs turn smoothly and stay in place, and setting the soundpost for proper tone adjustment, etc.

 As a general rule, pegs should be made of ebony or rosewood because most other woods are not dense enough to retain the smooth roundness that is necessary for easy tuning.

 Some music stores do not set up their own instruments, but well-known brands generally are shipped in good adjustment.
 Many violin shops do their own “set ups,” and work to meet the desires and specifications of local teachers and professional players.

 Most violins for sale will have a case and bow included in the price.
 Getting a quality bow and instrument is essential to success for a beginning violinist and is a consideration when looking at violin prices.
 Don’t skimp on cheap products.
 So, read on to learn all about how to buy a student violin and bow for a beginner or young player.
 And, remember, a good quality student bow can add $100 or more to the cost of a beginning violin outfit.

 For step up violins for sale, you will find the instrument, bow and case priced individually.